claudia-cortese/REPLYPROJECT-775701/README.md

 #### Feature Extraction

-1) For what concerns feature extraction, we adopted **LBP**, Local Binary Pattern, since it is a texture descriptor that captures the local structure around each pixel.
+1) For what concerns feature extraction, we adopted **LBP**, Local Binary Pattern, a texture descriptor that captures the local structure around each pixel.
    - This characteristic makes it perfect for distinguishing different types of scanned documents, such as resumes.
    - Moreover, since we have to deal with a large dataset, LBP was the right choice because it is very computationally efficient ad simple to implement.
    - Other options we took into consideration were HOG (Histogram of Oriented Gradients) or SIFT.
 We tried to adopt them but they were too complex and computationally expensive.
 2) At this point, the dataset was split into training and test sets.
-3) However, it's worth to mention that LBP features can be noisy and redundant.
+3) However, it's worth to mention that LBP features can redundant.
 This is why Principal Component Analysis was applied to reduce dimensionality and simplify the dataset while retaining most of the variance.
-   - Another option would have been LDA (Linear Discriminant Analysis), but it requires labeled data for finding the linea combinations of features that separate classes, which is not compatible with our task.
+   - Another option would have been LDA (Linear Discriminant Analysis), but it requires labeled data for finding the linear combinations of features that separate classes, which is not compatible with our task.
 4) We moved to more advanced models, such as autoencoders and Variational Autoencoder.
    - Autoencoders are neural networks designed to learn a compressed representation of the input data.
 By training an autoencoder to reconstruct the input data from a lower-dimensional encoding, we can capture important features and reduce dimensionality.
    - They are more flexible than PCA and can capture non-linear relationships, which is a big limit of PCA.